 The Club owns and rents out a four-frame extractor and refractometer.
 Members can save money by rent the club’s equipment instead of having to purchase their own.

-In order to make the extractor rental easier for everyone, we will be using online booking for the second year.
+In order to make the extractor rental easier for everyone, online booking is used.

-Simply click on this link and you will see what days are available and be able to create a calendar entry for your own rental.
+Click the link to see available dates, then create a calendar entry for your own rental.
 While the calendar is not private, only people with that exact link can view it.

 Reservations that are cancelled less than 48 hours beforehand will be charged a late fee of $50.

 The extractor will be located at 2812 Fleury Street, Regina.
 Doreen Bradshaw will manage the rentals (Thanks Doreen!).
 Pickup and drop off times need to be coordinated with Doreen by contacting her at 306-539-5719 (i.e. just because you have reserved the extractor for a particular date and time, doesn’t mean she is available!)

 The Club works with the Saskatchewan Beekeepers Development Corporation to offer annual Introductory